Delve into the unsettling realm of deepfakes, where the lines between reality and deception blur.

 Addressing the risks associated with deepfake technology requires a concerted effort banks must continue invest in advanced detection tools and technologies capable of identifying and mitigating deepfake-based threats.
 Implementing robust authentication measures, monitoring systems, and employee training programs can help banks detect and prevent deepfake attacks.

 Educating customers about the existence and potential dangers of deepfakes is essential for fostering awareness and resilience against fraudulent schemes.
-Banks can provide guidance on recognizing and reporting suspicious activities related to deepfake technology.
+Banks can provide guidance on recognising and reporting suspicious activities related to deepfake technology.

 Collaboration between banks, government agencies, and technology providers is essential for sharing threat intelligence, developing best practices, and coordinating response efforts to deepfake-related incidents.